 No fee for counter checks, money orders or cashier’s checks.

 No fee for personal style checks when ordered through Chase.
+Here are the prices for personal Chase checks that you would normally be paying:

 Chase will rush you a replacement debit card (or even a credit card) to just about anywhere on the globe for no additional cost.
+This can be a very valuable benefit if you are ever traveling and misplace or lose your debit card since you can get a replacement sent via express mail to your hotel — all free of charge.

 You can find out more about these benefits here.